fluent/website/doc/_sources/plugin.txt

 **exec** input plugin executes external program to receive or pull event logs.
 This reads TSV (tab separated values) from the stdout of the program.

-You can run the program periodically or parmanently.
+You can run the program periodically or permanently.
 To run periodically, use ``run_interval`` parameter.

 **configuration**::